DarshanAdiga/html-scrapper-for-news/README.md

   [ ] Space in the html file paths!
 During extraction:
       Ex: "cricket/rishabh-pant-surpasses-ms dhoni-creates-another-record/330223.html"
 [X] Avoid small texts, duplicate text snippets
+[X] Filter out the the documents where text_len < 100 for both websites [X] Fix the html parsers
+[ ] Re-run the extractor on both websites and create new article indices

-* Crawl the uncrawled URLs and save HTML
+[ ] Crawl the uncrawled URLs and save HTML